 BOI is transforming its technology platforms and processes, which will drive efficiencies.
-Moody's-calculated cost-to-income ratio for the bank was weak at 71% in FY 2019, down from 74% a year-earlier period (vs. 63% reported by BOI, which excluded levies and regulatory charges).
-According to the current strategic plan, the bank plans to significantly improve its efficiency by 2021, and build on its announced digital transformation plan.
-In this regard, BOI invested a further €263 million during 2019.
+Moody's-calculated cost-to-income ratio for the bank was weak at 79% in H1 2020, up from 74% a year-earlier period (vs. 66% reported by BOI, which excluded levies and regulatory charges).